Thanks to The Baby Sleep Site for sponsoring this conversation and providing helpful tips!

 When my husband went away again the difficult nights returned.
 The screaming was back and now he would scream even when I came to pick him up.
 As he got closer to age two, he started searching for Daddy at night and the wakings (and his behavior) got worse.
 I figured it was just “the terrible twos” as he was also acting out towards me, biting, hitting, etc.

 I eventually started sleeping in his room on the extra bed after his wakings rather than bringing him to the master bedroom, so he had a carpeted floor to roll around and scream on (the master has a wood floor) so he wouldn’t hurt himself.
 There were nights where after his meltdown, he would cling to me so tight and sob.
+I couldn’t figure out how to get my toddler to sleep alone!

 Now that my husband has returned, our little boy is an amazing sleeper again.
 He is generally happier and calmer and we haven’t had any more night meltdowns.
 I chalk the problems we had up to the disruption in the home and our child’s sensitivity to it.
 But I also understand that I may have contributed to some of Baby H’s issues as well by allowing him to see my stress levels and not being consistent with the sleep schedule and routine.
-While our issues were certainly temporary (though long term) and fixed themselves quickly upon the family unit being whole again, I could have definitely benefited from some help during that time.
+While our issues were certainly temporary (though long-term) and fixed themselves quickly upon the family unit being whole again, I could have definitely benefited from some help during that time.

 Toddler Sleep Tips: